Sir Fitzroy Maclean, 1st Baronet: Later life

 On 9 July 1949, Maclean laid the foundation stone of the Overton & District Memorial Hall in his Lancaster constituency, where he was president of the committee that had raised the money to purchase the land and build it.

+In 1957, Maclean and his wife purchased the Creggans Inn (and the surrounding estate) in Strachur, Scotland.
+Lady Veronica maintained the ownership after Maclean's death, and sold it in 2002.